FRACerqueira/RingBufferPlus/README.md

 ### Key Features
 [**Top**](#table-of-contents)

+- Conscious use of resources
 - Set unique name for same buffer type
 - Set the buffer capacity
+- Set buffer integrity (validate if the buffer is valid)
+    - Verified with each acquiring
 - Set the minimum and maximum capacity (optional)
     - Set the conditions for scaling to maximum and minimum (required)
         - Automatic condition values ​​based on capacity (value not required)
-    - Define a user role to receive capacity change events to log/save (optional)
+- Set master-slave (2 Ring Buffer with synchronization)
+    - Master controls slave scale
+- Event with scale change information
     - Executed in a separate thread asynchronously
 - Associate the logger interface (optional)
 - Define a user role for generated errors (optional)
     - Executed in a separate thread asynchronously
-- Invalidate the buffer when it is in an invalid state
+- Command to Invalidate the buffer when it is in an invalid state
 - Warm up to full capacity before starting application
 - Receive item from buffer with success/failure information and elapsed time for acquisition
 - Sets a time limit for acquiring the item in the buffer